poezio/poezio/doc/source/configuration.rst

         **Default value:** ``jid:show``

-        How you want the contacts to be sorted inside the roster groups.
+        How you want the contacts to be sorted inside the contact list groups.
 The given methods are used sequentially (from left to right), so the last one is the one on the far right.